• Product Introduction

 contentful space import --content-file [/your_path/contentful-blog-model.json]

 After the import is complete, return to the Contentful management interface and confirm the JSON data content has been synchronized to the space.
-At this point, our content interface should look like the following:
+At this point, our content interface should appear as shown below:

 Next, create a Contentful Delivery API token.
-In the top-right corner of Contentful, click the Settings icon, then click API Keys.
-If there is no Content Delivery API - access token, create one; if it already exists, copy directly.
+Click the Settings icon in the top-right corner of Contentful, then click API Keys.
+If there is no Content Delivery API - access token, create one.
+If it already exists, copy directly.
 As shown below:

 We need to save the following 3 values: